ProjecVirgil/VirgilAI/README.md

 ## Key Features
 You can ask lots of questions at Dant3, like us:
-- The time
+- The time ⏲️
-- The wheather
+- The wheather 🌧️
-- The last news
+- The last news 🗞️
-- Change the volume
+- Change the volume 🔉
-- The temperature
+- The temperature 🌡️
-- The days of the week
+- The days of the week 📆
-- Interact with the domotic
+- Interact with the domotic 💡
-- Timer
+- Timer 🔂
-- and ask **whatever you want** like: Dant3 explain quantum mathematics
+- and ask **whatever you want** like: Dant3 explain quantum mathematics 🤖

 ## Installing

 1. The first part of the installation is to download all the files from the repository
 2. After that, open a terminal to the directory and run  `pip install -r requirements.txt`
 3. when/if the installation is go done, just run the file run.bat in the terminal and use the command `run.bat` and the program will start

+## How to use
+> Simple run the file bat and tell a command o ask a question and the bot will respond in short time 📃

+## IMPORTANT!!
+The project is very young and is in alfa, indeed missing a good code, there are a lots of bugs or problem and the AI work principle in italian expect for the part of AI also the Assistant is personalize only via code (for now)

+## Credit